rasakhi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 6: Script that creates a new local variable
 Task 7: script that creates a new global variable
-Task 8: Script to print result of addition of 128 to TRUEKNOWLEDGE variable
+Task 8: Script to print result of addition of 128 to TRUEKNOWLEDGE variable Task 9: Script to print result of POWER divided by DIVIDE